WebCivics/PermissiveCommonsOntologiesDocs/use-cases/Webizen/EconomicSystems.md

 1. The nature of these sorts of options shouldn't take away from the ability to support the means for people to be paid via some sort of [[FinancialPaymentTypes]] for work.

-2. There must be a good management plan that is supported by [[TheWebizenCharter]] for [[WebizenAlliance]] that acts to ensure these systems are defined in an appropriate manner and in accordance with [[TheValuesProject]] and related [[Safety Protocols]].
+2. There must be a good management plan that is supported by [[TheWebizenCharter]] for [[WebizenAlliance]] that acts to ensure these systems are defined in an appropriate manner and in accordance with [[TheValuesProject]] and related [[SafetyProtocols]].

 There are various economic concepts; one that comes to mind is circular economy, yet there are many different concepts that exist.
-It is unlikely that I will be the best expert to produce the best descriptions of the specificities of any one of these specific solutions; and broadly, the objective requirement from my point of view, is to describe the higher-level architectual considerations that relate both to the [[Social Factors]] and in-turn the requirements for the [[PCT-WebizenTechStack]].
+It is unlikely that I will be the best expert to produce the best descriptions of the specificities of any one of these specific solutions; and broadly, the objective requirement from my point of view, is to describe the higher-level architectual considerations that relate both to the [[SocialFactors]] and in-turn the requirements for the [[PCT-WebizenTechStack]].

-As people in different fields are able to use apps made for [[Webizen 3.0]] or greater, [[Understanding Ontologies]] to produce solutions designed to work in the ecosystems; then, it is believed that there will be an array of new opportunities in this area to help [[EndingDigitalSlavery]] and in-turn also, support [[FairWorkProtocols]].
+As people in different fields are able to use apps made for [[Webizen 3.0]] or greater, [[UnderstandingOntologies]] to produce solutions designed to work in the ecosystems; then, it is believed that there will be an array of new opportunities in this area to help [[EndingDigitalSlavery]] and in-turn also, support [[FairWorkProtocols]].

 Fundamentally, there's two main 'modalities' related to the use of online systems; people are either consuming or contributing, and whilst the distinction between the two when able to be processed at an atomic level (meaning - high-grade granularity) in a way that can associate with economic systems - the nature of the broader environment changes alot.